dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 ## Actions helper libraries

-With the auto generated `Actions` class (here referenced by the `_actions` variable), you can call a method to get strongly typed actions (and auto completion) linked to your Thing.
+With the auto generated `Actions` class (here referenced by the `_actions` variable), you can call a method to get strongly typed actions (and auto-completion) linked to your Thing.

 ```java
 import ...;